Welcome to the News Photographers Association of Canada

 Please note that membership registration may take a short time before becoming active.
 For better or worse, this site is still run by real people (at least, we like to think that people are in charge and not the machines).
 All of these people are working photographers, some of whom travel across the country or around the world on assignments.
 So please be patient.

-An e-mail from NPAC will be sent with your log-in information, usually within 48 hours (but see a previous paragraph re: this site runs on real people).
+An e-mail from NPAC will be sent with your log-in information, usually within 48 hours (but see a previous paragraph about this site being run by real people).